Why should you go electric?

 BIK Company Car Tax

-The Benefit-in-Kind company car tax rates for 2020/21 to 2022/23 heavily favours EVs and PHEVs, making them a great option for saving money.
-For 2020/21 cars with lower than 50 CO2 (g/Km) and a range of under 30 miles and registered after April 2020 will be taxed at a rate of 12%.
-Also a pure EV will be taxed at a rate of 0% increasing by 1% each year.
+Changes in Benefit-in-Kind company car tax rates for 2020/21 heavily favours electric vehicles (EVs) and Plug-In Hybrid Electric Vehicles (PHEVs).
+In the 2020/21 tax year, cars with emissions lower than 50 CO2 (g/Km) and a range of under 30 miles will be taxed at a rate of 12%.
+EV's will be taxed at a rate of 0% increasing to 1% the following year.

 Cheaper to Run

 Another reason to go electric is that they are cheaper to run compared to petrol and diesel cars.
 According to the energy saving trust, it costs only around £4 - £6 for 100 miles of charge*.
-Comparing this to a 100 mile drive in a petrol or diesel car, which would cost around £13 - £16.
+A traditional petrol or diesel vehicle costs around £13 - £16 per 100 miles.

 *The cost of home charging will vary depending on your electricity rates